Learning Discrete Bayesian Networks from Continuous Data: Introduction

 \section{Introduction}

-Bayesian networks \citep{Pearl_1988, PGM_2009} are often used to model uncertainty and causality, with applications ranging from decision-making systems \citep{kochenderfer2012next} to medical diagnosis \citep{Lustgarten_2011}.
-Bayesian networks provide an efficient factorization of the joint probability distribution over a set of random variables.
-It is common to assume that the random variables in a Bayesian network are discrete, since many Bayesian network learning and inference algorithms are unable to efficiently handle continuous variables.
-In addition, many of the commonly used Bayesian network software packages, such as Netica \citep{netica1992}, SMILearn \citep{druzdzel1999smile}, and bnlearn \citep{bnlearn2010}, are geared towards discrete variables.
-However, many applications require the use of continuous variables, such as position and velocity in dynamic systems \citep{kochenderfer2010airspace}.
+Bayesian networks \citep{Pearl_1988,PGM_2009} are often used to model uncertainty and causality, with applications ranging from decision-making systems \citep{kochenderfer2012next} to medical diagnosis \citep{Lustgarten_2011}.
+Learning Bayesian networks from raw data can help users discover knowledge without field-specific experts, such as causality and probabilistic relation between variables.
+It is common to assume that the random variables in a Bayesian network are discrete, since many Bayesian network learning algorithms are unable to efficiently handle continuous variables.
+In addition, many of the commonly used Bayesian network software packages, such as Netica \citep{netica1992}, SMILearn \citep{druzdzel1999smile}, and bnlearn \citep{bnlearn2010}, are designed for discrete variables.
+However, many applications require the use of continuous data, such as positions and velocities in dynamic systems \citep{kochenderfer2010airspace}.

-There are three common approaches to extending Bayesian networks to continuous variables.
-The first is to model the conditional probability density of each continuous variable using specific families of parametric distributions, and then to redesign Bayesian network learning and inference algorithms based on the parameterizations.
+There are three common approaches to extending Bayesian network learning algorithms to continuous variables.
+The first is to model the conditional probability density of each continuous variable using specific families of parametric distributions, and then to redesign Bayesian network learning algorithms based on the parameterizations.
 One example of parametric continuous distributions in Bayesian networks is the Gaussian graphical model \citep{Weiss_2011}.

 The second approach is to use nonparametric distributions, such as particle representations and Gaussian processes \citep{Ickstadt_2010}.
 Unlike parametric methods, nonparametric methods can often fit any underlying probability distribution given sufficient data.
 Parametric models have a fixed number of parameters, whereas the number of parameters in a nonparametric model grow with the amount of training data.